jlleongarcia/jlleongarcia/content/blog/ai-langchain.md

 ```

 ## Chat with a DB with LangChain

+It's not that SQL is impossible to learn.

+But why not using AI as leverage to help us with D&A tasks?

+And it is possible thanks to LangChain and the great work of AlejandroAO

 {{< callout type="info" >}}
 One more time, thanks to AlejandroAO this have been possible.
 The working code is on my [data-chat repo](https://github.com/JAlcocerT/langchain-ask-csv) 💻 as it was not provided an original one.